hamed-tgh/Get-Bussinesses-information-using-openwebninja/README.md

 In this project we are going to get information we want by using openwebninja, www.openwebninja.com.

+In this repositort you can find bussunesess information uusing their name, location and specific area.

 This framework offers a wide range of Plans.
 However, in this project we use its free plan by which we can get about 500 Businesses / Month.